 You’ll have a tough time making those flowers look as good as a florist would.
 At least take them out of the ugly plastic wrapper, and wrap them in colored tissue paper and ribbon or something.

 Finally: Don’t be intimidated by any of this.
 There’s really no way to do the wrong thing here, because it really is the thought that counts.
 You’ll get extra credit for the simple act of buying her flowers.

-“There’s nothing like talking to one of our delivery drivers as they walk into a business and see the reaction of every employee there — standing up and saying, ‘Are they for me?’” said Lorenz, who’s been a florist for 33 years.
+“There’s nothing like talking to one of our delivery drivers as they walk into a business and see the reaction of every employee there — standing up and saying, ‘Are they for me?’” said Lorenz.
 “Getting flowers is still one of the best feelings anyone could get.”

-Mike Brassfield ([email protected]om) is a senior writer at The Penny Hoarder.
+Mike Brassfield ([email protected]) is a senior writer at The Penny Hoarder.
 His wife likes flowers.